BrianPugh/cyclopts/docs/source/rules.rst

 * `pydantic <https://docs.pydantic.dev/latest/>`_
 * `TypedDict <https://docs.python.org/3/library/typing.html#typing.TypedDict>`_

 Subkey parsing allows for both positional arguments, as well as keyword arguments with a dot-separator.
-An example is worth a thousand words:
+Subkey parsing will respect positional-only as well as keyword-only inference from the function signature.

 .. code-block:: python